Master of Social Work

 Careers & Outcomes

-The U.S. Bureau of Labor Statistics projecting a notable 9% employment growth from 2021-2031 for this field, and graduates of the Master of Social Work program at Columbia College are well equipped for diverse career paths, such as:
+Graduates of the Master of Social Work program at Columbia College are well equipped for diverse career paths.

 Accreditation